Foreign entrepreneurs must respect the provisions of the Company Law when they decide to

 - the company must also appoint a secretary for the New Zealand business.

-company types in NZ are required to comply with the law inf force for keeping the company records, making the reports to the Companies Office, holding company meetings and submitting the financial statements.
-Some investors will also wish to take further steps to protect their trademark, meaning that they will need to register for IP rights with the
+All company types in NZ are required to comply with the law inf force for keeping the company records, making the reports to the Companies Office, holding company meetings and submitting the financial statements.
+Some investors will also wish to take further steps to protect their trademark, meaning that they will need to register for IP rights with the Intellectual Property Office of New Zealand.

 When choosing to set up a company, the company name will be an essential part of the business identity and reserving the name is also a step that needs to be followed by investors.
 The name proposal is reviewed by the Companies Register and, if approved, no other company in New Zealand will be allowed to use it in the same form or in a similar form.
 Likewise, name proposals will not be approved if they are identical or similar to those of already registered various types of companies in NZ.
 Our team of company formation agents can give you more details on the guidelines for choosing a name that will be approved.